soraxas/firmware/README.md

 - `macros.c` - the macro engine.
 We furthermore extend it by `macro_recorder.c`

 Our command actions are rooted in `processCommandAction(...)` in `macros.c`.

+If you have any questions regarding the code, simply ask (via tickets or email).

 ## Building the firmware